dwdas9/MINIO-HIVE-LAKEHOUSE/README.md

 | **Producer** | Data ingester | Nothing (fetches and forwards) |
 | **Kafka UI** | Monitoring tool | Nothing (reads from Kafka) |

-## What Persists?
+## What Persists Across Restarts?

-Your work is safe across restarts.
+You might be wondering: "If I stop Docker, do I lose everything?" **Nope!** Your work is completely safe.
 Docker volumes preserve everything:

 | Volume         | Description                       |
 |---------------|-----------------------------------|